 Sunday was one of those times when I would have liked to be in the pulpit somewhere.
-But if you looked at my post for last year (“Notes on the 3rd Sunday in Lent”) you would see that I have only been in the pulpit once in the past 8 years.
+But if you look, you would see that I have only been in the pulpit once in the past 8 years on this liturgical date.
 And that is to be expected since this is a time of year when most pastors prefer to be in the pulpit.
+(This was edited to take out a reference to a summary page that I deleted.)

 Now, as it happens, I will be filling in for a pastor next Sunday, the 4th Sunday in Lent (10 March 2013) at Grace United Methodist Church in Slate Hill, NY.
 Service is at 10 am and you are invited to attend.
 On Saturday, I will provide the reading and message at Grannie Annie’s Kitchen.
 We open the doors at 8 on Saturdays and you are invited to be a part of this new community growing in Christ and faith.